olanderb/Quick-DirtyDataExploration/chapter1.md

 key: '2905399838'
 ```

-Now we can explore options for colors.
-As we explored last time we can assign colors to a variable.
-Also we can assign specific colors.
-We can also set the outline color and not the fill or vice versa or both.
+Now we can explore more options for colors.
+As we explored in the scatterplot exercise we can assign colors to a variable, but we can also  assign specific colors instead of having qplot picking the for us.
+We can also set the outline color and not the fill or vice versa or both and we can also adjust the transparency.
+Here is a little explanation of the 3 arguements we will be exploring:

+For line plots, _color_ associates levels of a variable with line color.
+For density and box plots, _fill_ associates fill colors with a variable.

+_alpha_: Alpha sets the transparency for overlapping elements expressed as a fraction between 0 (complete transparency) and 1 (complete opacity).

+One more thing, to assign specific colors and transparencies, you need to use the I() in the arguments.
+The I() function inhibits the interpretation of its arguments.

 `@instructions`

 1. Using the sample code from last exercise, set the fill color to the variable Langue
 2. Using the sample code above, set the fill color to the color "Red"  - remember in qplot you have to you the I() arguement.
-3.

 Remember the format is: